nicolashahn/nicolashahn.github.io/_posts/2019-06-17-program-in-python-go-rust.md

 For your backend server needs, Python has proven itself to be "fast enough" for most applications, though if you need more performance, Go has it.
-Rust even more so, but I think you pay for it with development time.
+Rust even more so, but you pay for it with development time.
 Go is not far off from Python in this regard, though it certainly is slower to develop, primarily due to its small feature set.
-Rust is very fully featured, but managing memory will always take more time than having the language do it, and I think this outweighs having to deal with Go's minimality.
+Rust is very fully featured, but managing memory will always take more time than having the language do it, and this outweighs having to deal with Go's minimality.

 It should also be mentioned that there are many, many Python developers in the world, some with literally decades of experience.
 It will likely never be hard to find more